-At December 31, 2017 and 2016, we had an aggregate total cash surrender value of \$4.5 million and \$12.3 million, respectively, on life insurance policies covering current and former key officers.
-In December 2017 several policies were surrended, due to their lagging financial performance.
+At both December 31, 2018 and 2017, we had an aggregate total cash surrender value of \$4.5 million on life insurance policies covering current and former key officers.
+In December 2017, several policies were surrendered due to their lagging financial performance.
 This transaction resulted in net proceeds of \$7.6 million after the effect of a tax penalty of \$318 thousand.

-Total income for the policies during 2017 and 2016 was \$115 thousand and \$169 thousand, respectively.
+Total income for the policies during 2018 and 2017 was \$57 thousand and \$115 thousand, respectively.